Special Holiday Season Pricing

-Purchase our Fermentation Heater Belt** at a nice discount ($14 & $18 respectively) to maintain a warmer temperature in your Kefir making vessel, very useful during the colder winter months. **Use our Heater Belt once you start fermenting at least 1/2 gallon or more of milk.
+Purchase our Fermentation Heater Belt** at a nice discount ($17 & $21 respectively) to maintain a warmer temperature in your Kefir making vessel, very useful during the colder winter months. **Use our Heater Belt once you start fermenting at least 1/2 gallon or more of milk.
+Includes our Strip Thermometer which can be adhered to the glass jar at the middle level of the Kefir.

-Directions included to convert our fresh milk Kefir grains to water Kefir grains.

 Your order of fresh Kefir grains are harvested the day of order to insure their vitality.
 They are never dehydrated.
 Dehydrated Kefir grains do not multiply and do not contain as much bacteria and yeast as fresh grains.